kswider/Crossroad-Simulation/README.md

 If you want to start graphical handler for the simulation you need to:

 1. Invoke `simulation_controller:start_socket_handler().` in the Erlang shell.
-2. Start Unity build or other program compatible with this simulation.
+2. Start Unity build (`crossroad_linux.x86_64` for unix systems)
+3. Start Socekt in Unity build by pressing button.

 Be careful!
 If you change order of 1 and 2 handler won't work!